portainer/portainer-docs/docs/v2.0/upgrade/upddocker.md

-# Upgrade a Stanalone Docker Deployment
+# Upgrade a Standalone Docker Deployment
 ### Docker Standalone
 Assuming you've used our recommended deployment scripts: when upgrading to the latest version of Portainer, use the following commands: